How to Supreme an Orange

 Notes

-If any pith remains: If there’s any pith left after removing the skin from the orange, simply run your knife back over it to remove.
+If there’s any pith left after removing the skin from the orange, simply run your knife back over it to remove.

 Recommended Products